Pornanong Aramwit

 Aramwit's research has encompassed protein research, including silk proteins, biomaterials, tissue engineering, and herbal substances.
-She has conducted clinical studies in nephrology and has been researching dermatology, focusing on materials for wound healing applications.
-She is an inventor in medical devices and the food industry, and has received awards including the Merits of Leadership Award Grand Officer Level: Number of the cross 1156 from the UK, the Merits of Innovation Grand Officer Level: Number of the cross 30705 from France, and the Merits of Innovation Ribbon of Honor: Number of the cross 16834 from Belgium, as well as from the European Union and Spain.
+She has conducted clinical studies in nephrology and dermatology, focusing on materials for wound healing applications.
+She is an inventor of medical devices and in the food industry, and has received awards including the Merits of Leadership Award Grand Officer Level: Number of the cross 1156 from the UK, the Merits of Innovation Grand Officer Level: Number of the cross 30705 from France, and the Merits of Innovation Ribbon of Honor: Number of the cross 16834 from Belgium, as well as from the European Union and Spain.
 Additionally, she was awarded the 2018 Ambassador Award for Innovator with Outstanding Achievements, the 2019 Outstanding Professional Women Award by the Federation of Business and Professional Women of Thailand, and the 2024 National Outstanding Researcher Award by the National Research Council of Thailand (NRCT).